-As home loan rates have been moving higher and could fall below 6% in 2024 for a fixed rate mortgage, adjustable rate mortgages (ARM) for three and five years are becoming popular with millennials and first-time home buyers.
+As home loan rates are finally moving in the right direction, the ARM rates should fall below 6% in 2024 for a fixed rate mortgage, adjustable rate mortgages (ARM) for three and five years are becoming popular with millennials and first-time home buyers.
 If you are thinking about buying your first home and/or are a millennial buyer, below is more information about ARM loans you should know.

 The 3 and 5 Year ARM Mortgages Provide Monthly Savings for a Short Window